qlik-oss/core-assisted-prescription/README.md

 - [docker-compose.yml](./docker-compose.yml) contains all mandatory services.
 This includes the Frontira services, the web server and gateway, and some other essential services.
 - [docker-compose.override.yml](./docker-compose.override.yml) provides some overrides to
-  [docker-compose.yml](./docker-compose.yml) for running the stack in a non-Docker Swarm environment.
+  [docker-compose.yml](./docker-compose.yml) for running the stack on the local Docker engine.
 - [docker-compose.logging.yml](./docker-compose.logging.yml) contains services for logging, which is the ELK stack together with Filebeat.
-- [docker-compose.monitoring.yml](./docker-compose.monitoring.yml) contains services for monitoring, which is Promethues, Alertmanager, and Grafana, together with some assisting services to extract metrics from different parts of the deployment.
+- [docker-compose.monitoring.yml](./docker-compose.monitoring.yml) contains services for monitoring, which is Prometheus, Alertmanager, and Grafana, together with some assisting services to extract metrics from different parts of the deployment.
 - [docker-compose.pregen-ssl.yml](./docker-compose.pregen-ssl.yml) contains secrets provided to the OpenResty web server for HTTPS communication.
+This is only used if the user has a "real" certificate signed by a root CA and does not use the self-signed certificate that OpenResty generates.

 ### Routes